-The Employment and Retirement Schemes Legislation (Offsetting Arrangement) (Amendment) Ordinance 2022 became law on 17 June 2022 and seeks to abolish benefits accrued by employers' mandatory contributions under the Mandatory Provident Fund system being used to offset severance and long-service payments.
-The abolition of this arrangement will not have retrospective effects.
-It is expected that the amendment will not come into effect until 2025 at the earliest.
+The Employment and Retirement Schemes Legislation (Offsetting Arrangement) (Amendment) Ordinance 2022 became law on 17 June 2022, abolishing the use of benefits accrued by employers' mandatory contributions under the Mandatory Provident Fund (MPF) system to offset severance and long-service payments.
+The abolition of this arrangement will not have retrospective effects and is expected to take effect on 1 May 2025.